-Nasir Kaihan is a graduate of Arts in Educational Leadership from Western Michigan University's College of Education and Human Development through the Fulbright program in 2018.
+Nasir Kaihan is a graduate of Master of Arts in Educational Leadership from Western Michigan University's College of Education and Human Development through the Fulbright program in 2018.
 Nasir currently leads the UNESCO's Culture and Sports for Social Cohesion and Sustainable Reintegration Afghan Returnees and IDPs (Hamdeli) project in Kabul.
-The project is aiming at facilitating the social integration, social cohesion, and peaceful co-existence of Internally Displaced People (IDPs), returnees.
+The project aims to facilitate the social integration, social cohesion, and peaceful co-existence of Internally Displaced People (IDPs) returnees.

-His career and research interests lie in the areas of institutional development and strategic planning with a focus on program development and management, program review, and impact evaluation.
+His career and research interests lie in institutional development and strategic planning, focusing on program development and management, program review, and impact evaluation.
 Nasir has worked in those areas in Afghanistan and internationally.
-His assignments at the Afghanistan Civil Service Institute and the American University of Afghanistan in 2018, were mainly focused on institutional reform and development.
+His assignments at the Afghanistan Civil Service Institute and the American University of Afghanistan in 2018 mainly focused on institutional reform and development.
 He has also focused on program review and strategic planning during his tenure at Western Michigan University.
-Further, he has worked at George Mason University, focusing on research of the most in-demand skills in the DC area.
+Further, he has worked at George Mason University, focusing on researching the most in-demand skills in the DC area.

 Before his departure for graduate studies in the United States, Nasir has led and managed eight master's degree programs in Afghanistan.
-He has extensive experience in managing multi-lateral projects.
-Nasir has led and attended more than ten conferences and workshops and has served on different committees.
+He has extensive experience in managing multi-lateral and multi-million projects.
+Nasir has led and attended over ten conferences and workshops and has served on different committees.
 In 2017, Nasir had participated in and presented in the American College Personnel Association's National Convention in Columbus, Ohio.
-His presentation received the audience's attention as it related to his journey as a student within the sphere of student affairs in higher education.
-Nasir is serving as an in-country focal point for the Afghan Girls Financial Assistance Fund.
+His presentation received the audience's attention related to his journey as a student within the sphere of student affairs in higher education.
+Nasir is also serving as Country Representative and Director of the Office for the Afghan Girls Financial Assistance Fund.

 Alisa has been a volunteer with AGFAF for over five years.
 She worked in Afghanistan from 2009-2012 as civilian executive in the Department of Defense.
 Alisa was the Deputy Chief of Staff for Stability Operations in Kabul, Afghanistan.
 In this position, she led collaboration between international military forces, the Afghan government, international multilateral organizations, and private Afghan businesses to provide basic services to citizens during and after conflict.
 After 20 years in the Department of Defense, Alisa transitioned to working in the (legal) cannabis industry.